 Introduction

 Understanding the evolutionary processes underlying the colonization of new environments and the range expansion of species is a key goal in evolutionary biology (Angert, Bontrager, & Ågren, 2020; Austerlitz, Jung-Muller, Godelle, & Gouyon, 1997; Excoffier, Foll, & Petit, 2009; Hoffmann & Courchamp, 2016; Rius & Darling, 2014).
-Plant parasites in agro-ecosystems, with their frequent colonization of new hosts across large geographic ranges, are good models to study the mechanisms of rapid colonization and range expansion (Garnas et al., 2016; Gladieux et al., 2014; Stukenbrock & McDonald, 2008).
-The key questions relating to the evolutionary processes underlying the colonization, spread and success of plant parasites pertain to the geographic origin of the source population, the location of the colonization routes, the extent to which genetic diversity is reduced via founder effects (Blakeslee et al., 2019) and the extent of gene flow among populations during the spread of the plant parasite (Stukenbrock, 2016).
+Crop pests in agro-ecosystems, with their frequent colonization of new hosts across large geographic ranges, are good models to study the mechanisms of rapid colonization and range expansion (Garnas et al., 2016; Gladieux et al., 2014; Stukenbrock & McDonald, 2008).
+The key questions relating to the evolutionary processes underlying the colonization, spread and success of crop pests pertain to the geographic origin of the source population, the location of the colonization routes, the extent to which genetic diversity is reduced via founder effects (Blakeslee et al., 2019) and the extent of gene flow among populations during the spread of the plant parasite (Stukenbrock, 2016).
 Current and future threats to biodiversity and their consequences on ecosystem health and services make these questions more relevant than ever.
-Understanding the colonization routes contributes greatly to the efforts to protect crops against future pest emergence and therefore has direct implications for breeding and agronomic programs, that use crops and, develop biological methods of parasite control (Estoup & Guillemaud, 2010; Fraimout et al., 2017; Lawson Handley et al., 2011; Turcotte, Araki, Karp, Poveda, & Whitehead, 2017).
+Understanding the routes of pest colonization contributes greatly to the efforts to protect crops against future pest emergence and therefore has direct implications for breeding and agronomic programs that develop biological methods of parasite control (Estoup & Guillemaud, 2010; Fraimout et al., 2017; Lawson Handley et al., 2011; Turcotte, Araki, Karp, Poveda, & Whitehead, 2017).